51Degrees/specifications/pipeline-specification/part3/automated-testing.md

 thousands of lines of code) in the reference implementations and the code of those implementations can be consulted for more details.

+Code coverage is a useful tool to be able to see which areas of logic may require test to be added.
+However, it is not recommended that code coverage is used as a metric.
+This is because, even with 100% coverage, there are many scenarios that might not be tested.
+Thus, the focus should be on ensuring different usage scenarios are tested, rather than ensuring a certain percentage of the code is covered by tests.

 ### Core

 TypedKeyMap :